mozilla/open-leadership-framework/_articles/whitepaper.md

 - A way to avoid process or structure.
 - A way to hit your deadline faster.

-Instead, Open Leadership requires you to:
+Instead, open leadership requires you to:

 - Clearly communicate the goals of your project and the value of working on your project.
 - Create robust, transparent systems for content development, governance, and information-sharing.
 - Test and revise your work until it meets your community’s needs.

-It takes rigor to practice Open Leadership and your contributors and communities will hold you accountable for maintaining the openness of your shared work.
+It takes rigor to practice open leadership and your contributors and communities will hold you accountable for maintaining the openness of your shared work.

+## How do individuals benefit from open leadership?

+Contributing to an open community or project can be an altruistic act, but such contributions also carry benefit for the individual.

+Open leaders empower others to become open leaders in their own right.
+By inviting others to collaborate, open leaders continue their own personal and professional leadership development and find trusted contributors to whom they can delegate work and offer mentorship for project sustainability and maintenance and for the overall health of the open movement.

+Contributors can benefit from the same kind of intrinsic personal and professional development as they assume more responsibility in a project and receive mentorship from other leaders in their project communities.
+They can also draw other kinds of extrinsic value from a project such as social capital within their professional networks, a forkable version of a project they can use in their own lives or within their networks, and any other specific benefits offered by a project or its community.

+Open leaders work to make the value exchanges between themselves, their projects, and their contributors transparent and mutually beneficial.

 ## The Open Leadership Map